 Tittibhasana (Firefly Pose)– Benefits, Adjustment & Cautions

 Titibhasana or Firefly Pose is an arm-balancing posture that requires a lot of strength, both arms and core strength.
 It counts as an advanced yoga asana and aims to improve the overall sense of balance.
-As Tittibhasana puts a lot of weights and pressure onto the wrists, it is recommended to warm-up your wrists, arms and shoulder prior to the final attempt.
-In traditional hatha Yoga, such as warm-up is called Pawanmuktasana.
+As Tittibhasana puts a lot of weights and pressure onto the wrists, it is recommended to warm up your wrists, arms, and shoulder prior to the final attempt.
+In traditional Hatha Yoga, such as warm-up is called Pawanmuktasana.
 It encourages the flexibility and mobility of joints and muscles and helps you to release subtle energy blockages.
-Translated from the Sanskrit, Pawanmuktasana means Energy or Vata (wind) releasing postures prior main practice.
+Translated from the Sanskrit, Pawanmuktasana means Energy or Vata (wind) releasing postures prior to main practice.

 - Separate your feet shoulder wide apart

 - Put your left upper arm and shoulder underneath the back of your left thigh

 - Your hand should be on the floor at the outside edge of your foot